-Power Without Glory: Racing the Big-twin Cooper by Terry Wright was published on 2 November.
-Published in Australia by Loose Fillings Sydney it was printed in Britain by Lavenham Press who distribute it to booksellers and online buyers.
+Power Without Glory: Racing the Big-twin Cooper by Terry Wright was published on 2 November 2015 in Australia by Loose Fillings Sydney.
+It was printed in Britain by Lavenham Press who distributed it to booksellers and online buyers.

 This book is a new look at the early history of the modern racing car.
 It explores the influences behind the first Coopers including V-twin engined record breaking motorcycles, hillclimb and sprint specials and dirt track speedway cars.
 The engine and chassis designs and the racing and hillclimbing of the early post-war years are described and illustrated by hundreds of previously unpublished photographs and drawings.